-Teach For America (TFA) is an alternative certification program that places intensively selected recent college graduates and midcareer professionals into classrooms serving high-need students.
-TFA requires a two-year commitment from the corps members it places in regions across the country.
-Part of the attraction of TFA to young college graduates presumably arises from the short-term, service-oriented ethos of the program as a life experience before moving on to graduate school or professional careers in other fields, comparable to the Peace Corps.1 In light of this orientation, it is perhaps not surprising that most TFA corps members leave their initial low-income placement school after their commitment is fulfilled (Donaldson & Johnson, 2011),2 and this low retention has been a major point of criticism directed at the program (e.g., Miner, 2010).3
+As a condition of selection into the program, TFA requires a two-year commitment from the corps members it places in regions across the country.
+Part of the attraction of TFA to young college graduates presumably arises from the short-term, service-oriented ethos of the program as a life experience before moving on to graduate school or professional careers in other fields, comparable to the Peace Corps.
+In light of this orientation, it is perhaps not surprising that most TFA corps members leave their initial low-income placement school after their commitment is fulfilled (Donaldson & Johnson,